29-Year-Old Goalie – Detroit Red Wings

 Jonathan Bernier Contract Information:

-Signed a one-year $2.75 million contract with the Avalanche in July of 2017.
+Signed a three-year, $9 million contract with the Red Wings in June of 2018.

 To instantly reveal our fantasy analysis of every player – including Jonathan Bernier – simply subscribe now.